 Francis Holland prides itself on the holistic development of its students.
 We believe that students' skills and talents outside the classroom are as essential to their education as academic life in the classroom.
 We often say that our academic results come in the slipstream of co-curricular activities and our trips programme.
 Co-curricular activities take place before school, during lunchtimes and after school (in two sessions).
 Popular clubs include Choir, Makery, Drama, STEAM (Astronomy, Robotics, Coding, Mathematical Challenges), Ballet, Pottery, Photography, Swimming, Tennis, Horse-riding in Hyde Park, Rowing in Putney, Fencing, Yoga, Gymnastics, Debating, Young Entrepreneurs, Tycoon in Schools, Mindfulness, Environment Club, Mandarin, Exploring Christianity, Strategy Board Games and, of course, Animal Club.
-All girls have the chance to attend the Co-curricular Fair in September, at which they can find out more and sign up for their chosen activities.
+All girls have the chance to attend the Cocurricular Fair in September, at which they can find out more and sign up for their chosen activities.

 During school time, girls may learn a musical instrument.
 There are usually ten lessons per term and their cost is charged, in arrears, on the school bill.
 More information is sent to all new parents at the beginning of the academic year.
-Ballet is taught to all girls from Reception to Year 3 and thereafter as an extra subject.
 Speech and Drama is popular, with girls taking Trinity and Guildhall examinations.